ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot/how-to-2.md

 The device is sending data to the AWS IoT Core.

 ## Summary
 You have successfully connected the weather station emulator to AWS IoT Core.
-In the next step, you will ensure that the data is successfully retrieved on the AWS side
+In the next step, you ensure that the data is successfully retrieved on the AWS side.